deepomicslab/crux/docs/theme.md

 @colorMap(10, ["#aaa", "#bbb", "#ccc"])
 ```

-When a color mapping is created, calling the `get()` method on it would return the corresponding color.
+When a color mapping is created, the `get()` method would return the corresponding color.

 ```bvt
 @let map = @colorMap(10)